EarthPol/earthpol.com/docs/War & Diplomacy/SiegeWar.md

 ### 🏳️ Starting a Siege

+To initiate a siege:
+- Qttackers must place a non-white banner outside the target town.
+(White banners are reserved for surrender and cannot be used to start a siege.)
+- The banner can be placed from 0 to 2 chunks away from the target town.
-To initiate a siege, attackers must place a non-white banner outside the target town—white banners are reserved for surrender.
-Once the banner is placed, the siege begins, and players can earn points by killing enemies or maintaining control of the banner area.
-Use the command `/sw nextsession` to check when the next battle session begins.
+- Once the banner is placed, the siege begins, and players can earn points by killing enemies or maintaining control of the banner area.
+- Use the command `/sw nextsession` to check when the next battle session begins.

 Preparation is essential: bring experience bottles for repairing armor mid-battle, healing and regeneration potions, multiple weapons, and plenty of food.
 Entering a siege without proper supplies greatly increases your risk of defeat or forced surrender.

 ### 🚛 Logistics
 - **Supplies:** Make sure you have adequeate reserves of war supplies, such as potions, food, armor sets, and XP bottles.
 - **Transportation**: Attackers should make sure they have a reliable way of getting through the siege zone, whether that be through rail, boat road, or teleport.
 For teleports, you can create a TownyPorts plot and advertise this as the siege spawn, or have a nation leader set the nation spawn to a town near the siege zone.
+Keep in mind that nation members with Co-Leader and Minister rank can change nation spawn.

 :::tip